EurekaSoftware/style_typescript/README.md

 ## Statements

-### Simple
+### Semicolons

-  - Each line should contain at most one statement.
   - Do not put semicolons at the end of statements.
-Semicolons should only be used when it would be syntactically or semantically incorrect not to use one (as when declaring a `for` loop).
+Semicolons should only be used when it would be syntactically or semantically required (as when declaring a `for` loop).

   ```typescript
   // good